AA Pension Scheme

 Your personal data

-In providing actuarial services to the Trustee, including the preparation of the summary funding statement above, the Scheme Actuary (Aon Solutions UK Ltd) requires access to personal data about members and their dependants.
+In providing actuarial services to the Trustee, including the preparation of the summary funding statement on page 2, the Scheme Actuary (Aon Solutions UK Ltd) requires access to personal data about members and their dependants.
 The Data Protection Act governs how this data should be shared and stored.
 There is more detail about this online.

 If you have any questions about your personal information and how it is used, please contact the Trustee in the first instance.
 Trustee contact details can be found in the Scheme booklet or regular communications such as this.